AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Conclusion

 \section{Conclusion}

 In this work, we propose AutoDrive-R², a novel VLA framework designed for reasoning-guided trajectory planning in autonomous driving.
 AutoDrive-R² effectively balances semantic understanding with real-world constraints through a two-stage training framework: (1) a SFT stage adopting the nuScenesR²-6K dataset, which employs a four-step CoT process to cultivate structured reasoning and self-reflection for validation, and (2) a RL stage leveraging GRPO training to refine trajectory planning under physics-grounded rewards.
-Experiments validate the effectiveness of AutoDrive-R², achieving SOTA performance on both nuScenes and Waymo datasets, demonstrating strong zero-shot generalization.
-Future efforts will focus on multi-agent coordination and real-time sensor fusion integration to further improve adaptability in complicated environments. {
+Experiments validate the effectiveness of AutoDrive-R², achieving SOTA performance on nuScenes (34.5\% reduction vs. EMMA+) and Waymo (90.7\% reduction vs. Qwen2.5-VL-7B), demonstrating strong zero-shot generalization.
+Future efforts will focus on multi-agent coordination and real-time sensor fusion integration to further improve adaptability in complicated environments.